Reminder letter - What is a reminder letter?

 Can I charge late fees on overdue payments?

 Whether or not you decide to charge late fees is up to you.
-It’s very common to add late fees of 2-5% which increase with each reminder.
+It’s very common to add late fees of 2-5% that increase with each reminder.
 Under some circumstances, you may also be able to charge interest on commercial debt.

 Reminder letters in Debitoor